JesseCook/Allay/Documentation/SprintTwoPlan.md

 * Kiran Gunasekaran: Developer
 * Nicolas Auld: Developer

-### (WIll Edit Out Later, Please Pick Tasks)
-* Set up base code that will be built on top of (with front end and back end communicating).
-* Connect measurement value entered by user and current date to database to be accessible for later retrieval.
-* Build main layout of app (color scheme, background).
-* Build login UI component.
-* Build register UI component.
-* Build password reset UI component.
-* Build tracked symptom history log card.
-* Resend email verification

 ### Initial Task Assignment
 * Jesse
   * Maintain login information in our database, so that the user can sign in and out.